 Getting Prepared for an Enthralling Trip to India

-As an “Angrez”, or a foreigner, you would fall in love with the spiritual and divine India from the word go.
-However, you need to know several things before planning a trip to India.
+As an “Angrez“, or a foreigner, you would fall in love with the spiritual and divine India from the word go.
+However, you need to know several things before planning to visit India.
 Indians are great in hospitality, which is something everyone should experience at least once, although applicable for those whom you trust only.

 Tips for Planning to visit India